Could Be Useful In A Pub Quiz

 Side View of Jarlshof's Gravestones

 Gravestones in Jarlshof

-The sad truth is I don’t have a definite answer for you.
-Sorry about that.
+Unfortunately, after much diving into books and research reports I don’t have a definite answer to their origins.
 Having contacted a couple of colleagues in Shetland, to find out if they had any information for me, the latest thinking is that said gravestones probably date to the 18th century and are assumed to be those of shipwrecked sailors, Jarlshof becoming a temporary burial ground when the nearby Quendale Church became overwhelmed during a rather vicious sandstorm.
-Nothing remains of the church today, the site is currently marked by a large shapeless sand dune approximately three metres in height.
+Sadly, nothing remains of the church today, the site is currently marked by a large shapeless sand dune.

 Site of the Quendale Church and Burial Ground (1890)

 Ok not the most informative of blog posts.
 BUT, in my defense, said information did assist me recently in discussions with archaeological colleagues regarding burial within a settlement context.
 So not an entirely fruitless exercise.
 Plus, as the title states above, you never know, said knowledge could be useful in an archaeological pub quiz!
 If anyone has any further information with regards to these particular gravestones, please do get in touch.
 I would be most interested to hear more.